Are you trying to fight laziness and learn how to stop procrastinating?

-While others from that class do not remember the event today, I am confident that it motivated them as well.
+While others from that class do not remember the event today, I am confident it also motivated them.

-Back in those days the teacher could paddle whoever they wanted for the smallest of infractions.
+Back then, the teacher could paddle whoever they wanted for the smallest infractions.

-We need someone that can inflict pain on us if we are not doing as we ought to.
+We need someone who can inflict pain on us if we are not doing as we should.

-That is being pushed beyond our normal boundaries.
+That is being pushed beyond our usual boundaries.

-While I like the idea of an accountability partner I most often need more.
+While I like the idea of an accountability partner, I often need more.

-I need someone who will make me go beyond what I think that I can do.
+I need someone who will make me go beyond what I think I can do.

-I need someone who will dare me, challenge me and make me do more.
+I need someone who will dare, challenge, and make me do more.